 The Fire Division is responsible for enforcement of the International Fire Code, the adopted fire code for the city.
-Copies of the code are available for viewing at the Fire Station #1, 7830 Shaver Road, or in the office of the City Clerk at City Hall, 7900 South Westnedge Avenue or on-line, provided under External Links.
+Copies of the code are available for viewing at the Fire Station #1, 7830 Shaver Road, in the office of the City Clerk at City Hall, 7900 South Westnedge Avenue or on-line, provided under External Links.

 Code officials are responsible for enforcing requirements during planning, construction and occupancy.
 The Code officials are also responsible for approval of all new building sites and developments to insure adequate emergency vehicle access and water supply for firefighting.